Directorate General Health & Consumers

 - promote health and reduce health inequalities, increasing healthy life years and promoting healthy ageing

 - generate and disseminate health information and knowledge, exchanging knowledge and best practice on health issues

-The Health Programme 2008-2013 is managed by the Commission with the assistance of the Executive Agency for Health and Consumers (EAHC).
+The Health Programme 2008-2013 is managed by the Commission with the assistance of the Consumers, Health and Food Executive Agency (Chafea).

 The total budget for the programme is EUR: 321 500 000.
 The Programme is implemented by means of annual work plans which set out priority areas and the criteria for funding actions under the Programme.